Publications

 UTAK 2018 Proceedings: Design and Hope, G. Töre Yargın, A. Karadoğaner, & D. Oğur (Eds.)

-Middle East Technical University, Department of Industrial Product Design.
+Middle East Technical University, Department of Industrial Product Design, Proceedings Book.

 This article focuses on the first in a series of Studio-Sustain studio courses on sustainable design, launched in the Fall 2017 semester at Istanbul Bilgi University's Department of Industrial Product Design.
 The primary aim of the series is to create an educational environment where design students can become aware of, reflect upon, and discuss their responsibilities towards their environment, living beings, resources, and decisions.
 To this end, a studio course covering sustainable design processes and methods was designed.
 The project topic was chosen from outside the studio and from everyday life, within the context of a region in Turkey, to allow students to directly engage with these responsibilities.
 Barbaros Village in Urla district, where individuals and institutions working on sustainability are located, was selected as the field for the Studio-Sustain course.
 Studio-Sustain Urla-Barbaros based its main structure and the subject matter of its design projects on the local knowledge of the region.
 To facilitate direct interaction with this local knowledge and individuals, three visits to the region were planned: a preparatory visit by the studio instructors before the semester began, and visits by the instructors and students throughout the semester during the research and product development processes.
 Working in groups during the research process, students examined the region through the main headings of waste, energy, food, culture, water, and the built environment determined within the scope of the studio.
 They shared their findings with the villagers, engaging in idea exchanges that formed the basis of their design projects.
 Working individually during the project development process, students applied systems design methods, creating vision scenarios for the future based on the region's past and present knowledge.
 Determining their projects encompassing system and product design based on these scenarios, the students continued to develop their design ideas within the village context with the villagers during a second visit to the region.
 Following this visit, they finalized their system and product designs based on the knowledge and experience gained in the field and the experiments conducted with the villagers.
 Studio-Sustain Urla-Barbaros design practice and education is based on determining design through the people, situations, information, requirements, and needs of real life.
 The primary aim is for design students to question what they are designing and why.
 Throughout the series, it is planned to examine current studies and situations through partnerships with institutions and individuals working on sustainability, to raise awareness both within and outside the studio, and to develop cultural foundations and sustainable practices.